DIY Easter Sensory Bottle & I Spy Game for Kids

 Why Is It Important For Kids To Do Sensory Activities?

-Besides the fact that kids love arts and crafts projects, there are so many other reasons you should make discovery bottles with your children.
+Besides the fact that kids love arts and crafts projects, there are so many other reasons you should make sensory bottles with your children.

 How To Make The Easter Sensory Bottle